jkriste/Perk-by-Daylight/README.md

 **How can I be sure this isn't a hack?**

 The full project, including the code and other resources, is open-sourced and is available for anyone to fork and modify to their heart's desire long as they stick to the [license](https://github.com/glitchedcoder/Perk-by-Daylight/blob/master/LICENSE.md).
-If you have questions about the what the code does or any other resources in this project, feel free to send me an e-mail at `glitchedcoder@gmail.com`.
+If you have questions about the what the code does or any other resources in this project, feel free to create an issue or send me an email at `glitchedcoder[at]gmail.com`.

 **Where does the liability fall if someone were to be falsely banned?**